MarcelNasser/skynet/README.md

-# Ops Scripts
+# Skynet (*Ops-Scripts*)
 [![Build Status](https://img.shields.io/github/actions/workflow/status/docker/buildx/build.yml?branch=master&label=build&logo=github&style=flat-square)](https://github.com/MarcelNasser/ops-script/actions?query=workflow%3Abuild)

-The philosophy of the repo is to provide handy scripts no more complex than a `curl` command.
+The philosophy of this repo is to provide handy scripts no more complex than a `curl` command.
 Please keep in mind, the scripts are executed on random machines with unsure environments.
 The scripts must require minimum stuff to compile and run.

 ## Practical example of the philosophy